Department Code: MKT

 Introduction

 Rapidly increasing global competition, the emergence of new markets, and technological advancements make today’s marketplace a highly dynamic and challenging environment for companies.
 From start-ups to well-established firms, increasingly, effective marketing separates organizations that survive and prosper from those that do not.
 Marketing is the process through which organizations identify customer needs and then develop and distribute products and services to fulfill these needs at a price acceptable to both consumers and companies.
-The recent flourishing of social media, review websites, and more generally user-generated content have pushed the balance of power toward consumers providing them with immense information and leverage.
-At the same time, these developments have created new communication channels and new data sources to understand customers and monitor competitors.
+The recent flourishing of Artificial Intelligence, social media, review websites, and more generally user-generated content have pushed the balance of power toward consumers providing them with immense information and leverage.
+At the same time, these developments have created AI powered tools, new communication channels and new data sources to understand customers and monitor competitors.
 This new landscape makes the marketing profession very exciting and challenging.
 Marketers now need to master new techniques, make more data-driven decisions, and know consumer psychology while using intuition and creativity to devise customer driven marketing strategies.
 Marketing in this new age means blending customer data and analytics with an understanding of psychological theories to get new insights and create greater value for customers.
 Marketing is crucial for succeeding in any business role and marketing interfaces with all functional areas of business to create sustainable value for customers and ensure that companies are profitable.

 Educational Objectives